 Everyone Says You Need: What to Expect the First Year

 It’s the sequel baby bible of parenting, What to Expect When You’re Expecting, and it is indeed great.
 I pored over it for the entire first year of my baby’s life and learned a lot.
 But it left out some surprisingly essential information.

 But You Also Really Need: 107 Things I Wish I Had Known with My First Baby: Essential Tips for the First 3 Months

 It wasn’t until I had my second baby that I realized that new motherhood didn’t have to be quite so hard.
 Don’t get me wrong: It was chaotic with two kids, but since I already knew the best practical-parenting tips, the day-to-day of caring for a newborn was so much easier.
 When my daughter was just a few weeks old, I wrote down some of those tips—about diapering, burping, breastfeeding and more—in a post called 15 Things I Wish I Had Known with My First Baby.
 But shortly after I hit publish, I realized I’d forgotten a few things…and ended up with 107 tips and a brand-new book!
 It’s filled with 107 bits of important information that all of the baby books and all of your friends somehow forgot to mention.
-They’re things that may seem little, but they end up being huge in terms of making your life easier so that you can relax a little and get to the business of enjoying your gorgeous new baby.
+These overlooked baby essentials are things that may seem little, but they end up being huge in terms of making your life easier so that you can relax a little and get to the business of enjoying your gorgeous new baby.